 Here’s the process you'll explore:

-Before writing, choose an objective that focuses your thinking and makes your goal clear.
+Choose an objective that focuses your thinking and makes your goal clear.

 Here again are the objectives from the previous page:

 Supporting points set the stage for your argument.
 Resulting points explore what happens when your argument is true.
+Meaning, you convince readers then you open their eyes.

 Supporting points typically come first and resulting points typically come last.
 But, there is no correct outline.
 Hundreds of paths lead to your objective.
-Say as little or as much as you want.

 Here’s an example outline for the objective of Challenging the status quo:

-You'll discover the rest of your ideas by resting and reflecting on what you’ve written.
+Later, you'll discover the rest of your ideas by resting and reflecting on what you’ve written.
 The act of writing compels your brain to draw connections between ideas.

 It can’t help itself.